Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 **Confusion matrix**

-The confusion matrix *C* summaries the number of data points in the test set with each combination of true and predicted labels.
+The confusion matrix *C* summarizes the number of data points in the test set with each combination of true and predicted labels.
 Each element *C<sub>lm</sub>* of the confusion matrix is number of data points with true label *l* that were predicted to have label *m*.

 As an example, for the following simple dataset and labels: